GhilesLarbi/Stadium-tickets-reservation-API/docs/header.md

 DB_NAME = db_test // database name
 ```

-Now seed the database :
+Once you have specified your credentials, save the changes to the `.env` file.

+In this step, you will seed the database with the necessary tables and dummy data.
+To do this, run the following command in your terminal:

 ```bash
 npm run seed-database
 ```
-This command will create the right tables and seed them with dummy data

-Finally, you can start the server and listen to requests by executing eather the dev command :
+Finally, you can start the server and listen to requests by executing either the dev command :

 ```bash
 npm run dev
 ```